sendhil/docs.microsoft.com-nuget/docs/API/v3/service-index.md

 There is no requirement that each resource has a unique `@id` or `@type`.
 It is up to the client implementation to determine which resource to prefer over another.
 One possible implementation is that resources of the same or compatible `@type` can be used in a round-robin fashion in case of connection failure or server error.

-Optionally, the resource can have a `comment` property which is a human readable string describing the resource.

 ### Client version